shipdocs/bastion-firewall/FAQ.md

 **Enforcement Mode:**
 - Shows popups for new connections
 - **Actually blocks** connections you deny
-- Saves decisions to both rules.json and UFW
+- Saves decisions to rules.json
 - Use after you've built your initial rule set
 - Production mode for real security